caiomsouza/MicrosoftCustomVisionAIWorkshop/README.md

 1. Microsoft PowerApps (https://powerapps.microsoft.com/) <BR>
 2. Microsoft CustomVision.ai (https://www.customvision.ai/) <BR>

-### How to identify in an image Social Distance equals yes?
+### How to identify Social Distance?
-If we have two people together without keeping the social distance guidelines, we classify Social Distance equals NO. <BR>
+If we have two or more people together without keeping the social distance guidelines, we classify Social Distance equals NO. <BR>

 In the picture below we can see they are all following Social Distance guidelines. <BR>